okta/okta-auth-js/lib/myaccount/README.md

 ## Handling `insufficient_authentication_context` error

-Re-Authentication will be needed when request requires higher assurance than provided by the access token.
-MyAccount API methods throws `AuthApiError` with `insufficient_authentication_context` in `errorSummary` and `max_age` in `meta` field to indicate the downstream applications to start a re-authentication flow.

-### AuthApiError example:
+For additional security, the MyAccount API requires a higher assurance level to protect the end user's account from being manipulated by malicious actors.
+If the `access token` provided does not meet the required assurance level, an error will be thrown to prompt the user to re-authenticate.
+Applications consuming the MyAccount API will need to handle this error condition.
+When this occurs, `myaccount` methods will throw an `AuthApiError` with `insufficient_authentication_context` in `errorSummary` and `max_age` in `meta` field, like so:

 ```js
 {